The Brain Injury Program has an average length of stay of 19 days for patients admitted with a brain injury.

 - Case managers serve as a resource for each patient family during and after the patient’s stay.
 Case managers coordinate care at Children’s and as the patient returns home.

 Patient length of stay is reported by Uniform Data System for Medical Rehabilitation (UDSMR).
-UDSMR compares our Brain Injury Program to other pediatric programs in the nation.
+UDSMR compares our Brain Injury Program to similar pediatric programs in the nation.